JonathanDelaney/Funky-Ducks/README.md

 ### Frameworks and programmes used

+- Gitpod was the IDE used to code the website.
 - AdobeXd for the design of the mockups.
 - Vectr to edit images for free.
 - TnyJPG to compress images.